templateK/HaskNixTemplate/README.md

 # Usage

-1) if your machine doesn't have nix package manager, go to nixos site and install nix package manager. it supports linux / macoas
+1) if your machine doesn't have nix package manager, go to nixos site and install it.

 2) git clone  https://github.com/templateK/HaskNixTemplate.git